Blendify/blender-manual/blender_docs/manual/addons/add_curve/ivy_gen.rst

 #.
 Enter Edit Mode and select a vertex that you want the ivy to spawn from.
 #.
 Snap the cursor to the selected vertex.
 #.
 Enter Object Mode and with the object selected:
-   Since version 1.1.4 :menuselection:`Sidebar --> Create --> Ivy Generator panel` adjust settings and choose *Add New Ivy*.
+   :menuselection:`Sidebar --> Create --> Ivy Generator panel` adjust settings and choose *Add New Ivy*.

 The *Add Default Ivy* operator will use the default parameters during creation.
 This will generate your initial Ivy Curve and Leaves.